 - How do I find information about an artist?

-- How do I find information about an object/painting in the Delaware Art Museum Collection?
+- How do I find information about a work of art in the Delaware Art Museum collection?

 - How can I find information about a work of art?